r0bs/csp-gen/README.md

 # csp-gen

-csp-gen generates a valid csp string from a JSON file
+csp-gen generates a valid Content-Security-Policy header from a JSON file

 ## Installation